Christian Philosophers William Craig’s and J. P. Moreland’s Criticism of Postmodernism

 Criticisms of Postmodernism

-First, critics are quick to point out that many of these claims are self-refuting.
-If reality is merely a social construction, then postmodernism is also just a social construction.
-Postmodernists reject dichotomous thinking, yet they embrace such thinking because many of them believe their philosophical perspective to be superior to non-postmodernist views, such as those who embrace the correspondence theory of truth, objective reality, metanarratives, etc. Postmodernists oppose metanarratives, but in the process accept and promote the metanarrative that all metanarratives should be rejected.
-Postmodernists reject transcultural and universal standards (i.e. laws of logic or principles of inductive inference) for determining whether a belief is true or false, rational or irrational, good or bad.
-But postmodernists hold that their beliefs are true, good, and rational.
-If a belief is not true, then it is false; if it is not good, then it is bad; if it is not rational, then it is irrational.
-The claim that we cannot be rational because of bias must also apply to the postmodernist.
-Because the postmodernist is biased, we cannot trust that he has the true perspective about reality.
-If language does not have an authorial meaning accessible to interpreters/readers, then this must also go for postmodernists.
+The claim that one cannot be rational because of bias must also apply to postmodernists.
+Because the postmodernist is biased, we cannot trust that he has a true perspective on reality.
+If language does not have an authorial meaning accessible to interpreters or readers, then this must also go for postmodernists.
 But, inconsistently, postmodernists engage in a broad use of language.
-They present their many views and ideas through language and they author books they expect readers to take seriously.
-Because many of the central claims of postmodernism are contradictory it becomes difficult, argues the critic, to take it seriously as a worldview.
-Craig and Moreland sum up this criticism,
+They present their many views and ideas through language, and they author books they expect readers to take seriously because of their philosophical content.
+Because many of the central claims of postmodernism are contradictory, it becomes difficult, argues the critic, to take it seriously as a worldview.
+Craig and Moreland explain,

 “Put simply, postmodernism is self-refuting.
 Postmodernists appear to claim that their own assertions about the modern era, about how language and consciousness work and so forth are true and rational, they write literary texts and protest when people misinterpret the authorial intent in their own writings, they purport to give us the real essence of what language is and how it works, and they employ the dichotomy between modernism and postmodernism while claiming superiority for the latter.
 In these and other ways postmodernism seems to be self-refuting.”